aaronland/swift-webster/README.md

 ## Notes

+This package uses deprecated APIs notably [WebView](https://developer.apple.com/documentation/webkit/webview).

-Prior to iOS 14 and MacOS 10.16 this package is uses [NSPrintOperation](https://developer.apple.com/documentation/appkit/nsprintoperation) to render a `WebView`.
+Specifically, this package is uses [NSPrintOperation](https://developer.apple.com/documentation/appkit/nsprintoperation) to render a `WebView`.
 Ideally I would like `NSPrintOperation` to print directly to a `Data` instance but it's not possible to do this.
 Instead the `render` method creates a temporary file, writes to it, reads the data and removes the temporary file on exit.
 This introduces extra overhead but, hopefully, keeps the interface a little more agnostic about how the resultant PDF document is used.

-_Really what we want is to be able to pass the `NSPrintOperation` method something like an abstract "writer" similar to the Go language [io.Writer](https://golang.org/pkg/io/) interface but this is not possible in Swift.
-Perhaps in future releases the [WKWebView.createPDF](https://developer.apple.com/documentation/webkit/wkwebview/3650490-createpdf) method will adopt the publish/subscribe model used in Apple's [Combine](https://developer.apple.com/documentation/combine) framework but today it does not._
+There is a [wkwebview](https://github.com/aaronland/swift-webster/tree/wkwebview) branch that uses the newer [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) APIs however it does not work.
+I can not determine for sure if the problem is with my code or with Apple's MacOS APIs.
+It seems like the latter but I would be happy for it to be the former.
+This branch has two separate delegates, neither of which work as desired.

+The [first](https://github.com/aaronland/swift-webster/blob/wkwebview/Sources/Webster/WKWebViewNSPrintDelegate.swift) calls `webView.printOperation` as recommended by the documentation.
+However when the `printOperation.run()` method is invoked it never completes.
+Apparently, I am supposed to invoke the `printOperation.runModal` method but that depends on a `NSWindow` instance which is not present in the final `webView` instance.

+The [second](https://github.com/aaronland/swift-webster/blob/wkwebview/Sources/Webster/WKWebViewPDFDelegate.swift) calls `webView.createPDF` as recommended by the documentation but this produces a single PDF file the size of the final web page's dimensions.
+Maybe this is the expected behaviour?

+Any pointers or suggestions for how to address either of these issues would be welcome.

 ## Credits